Islam in Bangladesh: Denominations

+The majority of the Muslims in Bangladesh are Sunni, who mainly follow the Hanafi school of Islamic jurisprudence and the Maturidi school of theology.
 There are also few Shi'a Muslims, particularly belonging to the Bihari community.
 The Shi'a observance commemorating the martyrdom of Ali's sons, Hasan and Husayn, are still widely observed by the nation's Sunnis, even though there are small numbers of Shi'as.
 Among the Shias, the Dawoodi Bohra community is concentrated in Chittagong.

 Those who reject the authority of hadith, known as Quranists, are present in Bangladesh, though having not expressed publicly but are active virtually due to fear of gruesome persecution considering the present political situation.
 The Ahmadiyya community, which is widely considered to be non-Muslim by mainstream Muslim leaders, is estimated to be around 100,000, the community has faced discrimination because of their beliefs and have been persecuted in some areas.
 There is a very small community of Bangladeshis whom are adherents to the Mahdavia creed.
 There are some people who do not identify themselves with any sect and just call themselves Muslims.